-These allowable hours shall be applicable to both-all stationary and mobile lane closures, as well as mobile, short-duration, and short-term stationary shoulder closures along I-95 and the ramps.
-Intermediate-term stationary and long-term stationary shoulder closures along I-95 and the ramps may be submitted for review and approval to the VDOT Project Manager through the TMP process.
+These allowable hours shall be applicable to both stationary and mobile lane closures, as well as shoulder closures along I-95.
 VDOT will consider changes to the allowable lane closure hours only if the Design-Builder can demonstrate why the proposed work cannot be completed within the contract allowable lane closure hours.
 All requests shall include an assessment of the work zone traffic impacts using a sketch planning traffic analysis tool and/or an operational level traffic analysis software program as appropriate for approval by VDOT at least thirty (30) days prior to the operation impacting the lanes.